HungryTurtleCode/htc_website/jekyll/_posts/parallaxLibrary/2019-01-28-parallax-tests.md

 {% ihighlight javascript %}{% raw %}
 beforeEach
-{% endraw %}{% endihighlight %} gets called before every test we run, so what we are doing here is before every test we are defining a method called addEventListener on the jest global object and we are telling it is a jest function that accepts two arguments, an event name and a callback.
-Using jest functions like this like allow us to make assertions that check if the function has been called, how many times, and with what arguments.
+{% endraw %}{% endihighlight %} gets called before every test we run, so what we are doing here is before every test we are defining a method called addEventListener on the document object within the jest global object and we are telling it that it is a jest function that accepts two arguments, an event name and a callback.
+Using jest functions like this like allows us to make assertions that check if the function has been called, how many times, and with what arguments.

 We are also populating an events objects with the key for event name and the callback as a value.

 What this means is when our library calls

 {% highlight javascript add %}{% raw %}
-window.addEventListener('scroll', () => {
+document.addEventListener('scroll', () => {
   // scroll code
 });
 {% endraw %}{% endhighlight %}